-Some of Jamil's other noteworthy performances include Lost Boys Found in Whole Foods (Premiere Stages) alongside Emmy Award winner Kim Zimmer, The Three Musketeers (Connecticut Free Shakespeare), The Greeks (Manhattan Ensemble Theatre), Ma Rainey's Black Bottom, and Flat Black (Theatre Row, NYC), Grandmothers, Inc. (Billie Holiday Theatre) and Camp Logan (Kimble Theatre) alongside T.C.
-Carson and directed by Chuck Paterson.
-Mangan received the 2010 AUDELCO Award for Best-Supporting Actor for his role in the play What Would Jesus Do? and for Best Ensemble for the production of August Wilson's Women.
-He has performed in numerous productions of award-winning playwright Katori Hall’s The Mountaintop and received a nomination for "Best Actor" by the Connecticut Critics Circle for his performance as Martin Luther King Jr. in the Hartford, CT production at TheatreWorks.
-Jamil received critical acclaim for his role as Martin Luther King, Jr. in Craig Alan Edward's one-man play The Man in Room 306, at Luna Stage.
+Some of Jamil's other noteworthy performances include Lost Boys Found in Whole Foods (Premiere Stages) alongside Emmy Award winner Kim Zimmer, The Three Musketeers (Connecticut Free Shakespeare), The Greeks (Manhattan Ensemble Theatre), Ma Rainey's Black Bottom, and Flat Black (Theatre Row, NYC), Grandmothers, Inc. (Billie Holiday Theatre), and Camp Logan (Kimble Theatre) with T.C.
+Carson, directed by Chuck Paterson.
+Jamil received the 2010 AUDELCO Award for Best Supporting Actor for his role in What Would Jesus Do? and for Best Ensemble for August Wilson's Women.
+He has also appeared in numerous productions of Katori Hall's award-winning play, The Mountaintop and was nominated for "Best Actor" by the Connecticut Critics Circle for his performance as Martin Luther King Jr. in the Hartford, CT production at TheatreWorks.
+Jamil received critical acclaim for his role as Martin Luther King Jr. in Craig Alan Edward's one-man play, The Man in Room 306, at Luna Stage.
 He played Harmon Wilks in August Wilson's Radio Golf at Everyman Theatre, the iconic role of Troy in Fences at Playhouse on Park, and most recently portrayed Monsieur Boc in Agatha Christie's Murder on the Orient Express at The Rep Theatre of St. Louis.
 He has provided voiceovers on numerous projects, most recently the award-winning documentary Gone Too Soon: The Life, Legacy and Loss of Newark’s Cultural Icons.
 Jamil has also made appearances on popular television shows such as Blue Bloods, Gotham, and Manifest.